dotnet/EntityFramework.Docs/entity-framework/core/change-tracking/identity-resolution.md

 # Identity Resolution in EF Core

-A <xref:Microsoft.EntityFrameworkCore.DbContext> can only track one entity instance with a given primary key value.
+A <xref:Microsoft.EntityFrameworkCore.DbContext> can only track one entity instance with any given primary key value.
 This means multiple instances of an entity with the same key value must be resolved to a single instance.
 This is called "identity resolution".
-Identity resolution ensures EF Core is tracking a consistent graph of entities with no ambiguities for <xref:Microsoft.EntityFrameworkCore.DbContext.SaveChanges%2A> or other database operations.
+Identity resolution ensures EF Core is tracking a consistent graph with no ambiguities about the relationships or property values of the entities.

 > [!TIP]
 > This document assumes that entity states and the basics of EF core change tracking are understood.
 See [Change Tracking in EF Core](xref:core/change-tracking/index) for more information on these topics.